A Course in Interacting Particle Systems: The mean-field limit of the Ising model

-We now wish to construct the mean-field model, i.e., the model on a complete graph $\La_N$ with $|\La_N|=N$ vertices (sites), where each site is a neighbor of each other site.
-For mathematical simplicity, we even count a site as a neighbor of itself, i.e., we set
+We now wish to construct the mean-field model, that is, the model on a complete graph $\La_N$ with $|\La_N|=N$ vertices (sites), where each site is a neighbor of each other site.
+For mathematical simplicity, we even count a site as a neighbor of itself, that is, we set

 A consequence of this choice is that the \emph{average magnetization}

 forms a Markov process $\ov X=(\ov X_t)_{t\geq 0}$.
 Indeed, $\ov X_t$ takes values in the space

 and jumps